Beyond the Plastic Swords: What to Actually Do in Carcassonne

 - Le Boat: Multi-day rentals (more expensive, starting around €800/week)

 The short trips are touristy but genuinely relaxing.
 You float along at walking pace, passing under plane trees and through locks.
-It's not exciting, but that's the point.
+The locks are the interesting part—each one is a small engineering marvel, with gates that still work on 17th-century principles.
+The lock-keepers (éclusiers) used to live in tiny houses beside each lock; a few of these houses still stand.

 Day Trips from Carcassonne